 Carnegie’s family criticised the investigation for failing to address policy issues at the camp that had resulted in a large population of wolves in the area, sustained by food scavenged from camp rubbish.
 An electric fence was built around Points North Landing’s primary landfill site to discourage further scavenging.

-On August 29th 2016, over a decade after the attack on Carnegie, a 26-year old mine worker was attacked by a wolf close to Cigar Lake mine, close to Points North Landing.
+On August 29th 2016, over a decade after the attack on Carnegie, a 26-year old mine worker was attacked by a wolf at Cigar Lake mine, close to Points North Landing.
 He survived after a security guard was able to drive off the wolf and provided first aid, before he was airlifted to hospital in Saskatoon.
-He survived the attack.
 Authorities subsequently ordered wolves in the vicinity to be hunted and shot, as well as improved food disposal procedures and training for staff on the danger posed by wolves.